-Connector J15 is a five-pin connector, Molex part number 22-23-2051; the mating connector is Molex part number 22-01-3057.
-J15 is located on the lower edge of the Data Acquisition Processor, between the 80186 CPU and the gold edge fingers.
+Connector J15 is a five pin connector, Molex part number 22 23 2051; the mating connector is Molex part number 22 01 3057.
+J15 is located on the lower edge of the Data Acquisition Processor, near the center of the board.

-The output clock signals and the output trigger signal are available on connector J15, along with power and ground.
+The output clock signals and the output trigger signal are on connector J15, along with power and ground.
 These signal pins can be used to control when outputs are updated.
 See Chapter 6 for more details.